tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 Another method that's going to be increasingly important is using _lattices_ to construct KEMs.

 Both of the schemes I've mentioned in this post, using RSA, and using elliptic curves, will be broken by future quantum computers.

-Both of the schemes I've mentioned in this post, using RSA, and using elliptic curves, will be broken by future quantum computers.